 I am going to make a simple div with a text in it-

-<div className="top-0 right-0 w-[35vw] bg-blue-600 p-10 pl-20 text-white fixed h-full "> <h2 className="mt-20 text-4xl font-semibold text-white">I am a sidebar</h2> </div>
+<div className="top-0 right-0 w-[35vw] bg-blue-600 p-10 pl-20 text-white fixed h-full "> <h2 className="mt-20 text-4xl font-semibold text-white">I am a sidebar</h2> </div> This will give us a simple, blue sidebar on the right side-

 Handling open and closed states